nrfconnect/sdk-nrf/doc/nrf/ug_edge_impulse.rst

    * :option:`CONFIG_FPU`

 #.
 Enable building the downloaded library by setting the :option:`CONFIG_EDGE_IMPULSE` Kconfig option.
-   Setting this option also enables the :ref:`ei_ncs`.
+   Setting this option also enables the :ref:`ei_wrapper`.
 #.
 Enable and specify the Uniform Resource Identifier (URI) in the :option:`CONFIG_EDGE_IMPULSE_URI` Kconfig option.
    You can set it to one of the following values: